GA4 Anomaly Detection: How to Catch Traffic Drops Before They Cost You

 With a clear understanding of what makes great sales analytics software, let's examine the leading tools in the market.
 Each category serves different organizational needs, team sizes, and analytical maturity levels.

-Before diving into traditional tool categories, it's important to understand a fundamental shift happening in sales analytics: the emergence of platforms that eliminate the need for complex multi-tool stacks entirely.
+Before diving into traditional tool categories, it's important to understand a fundamental shift in sales analytics: the emergence of platforms that eliminate the need for complex multi-tool stacks entirely.

 The Traditional Analytics Stack Problem: